 3nd paper out in 2020

-In our paper with the colleagues from the EPP, UTK we applied a simple tissue culture protocol towards multiplication of the endangered whorled sunflower.
-This is a part of the recovery plan for its restoration and protection.
-The species is restricted to a few locations in the Southeastern United States, and carries important ornamental and utilitarian traits (as demonstrated below).
+In our paper with the colleagues from the EPP, UTK we applied a simple tissue culture protocol towards multiplication of the endangered whorled sunflower, as a part of the recovery plan for its restoration and protection.
+This species is restricted to a few locations in the Southeastern United States, and carries important ornamental and utilitarian traits.
 Habitat loss has caused H. verticillatus to become rare, and since 2014, it has been federally listed as an endangered species.

-The manuscript just got published in the Special Issue of MDPI Plants: Plant Tissue Culture.
-In it, we describe how 6 separate genotypes of whorled sunflower react to induction of their axillary buds, regeneration in vitro, and then growth in the greenhouse.
+The manuscript just got accepted to the Special Issue of MDPI Plants: Plant Tissue Culture.
+In there, we describe how 6 separate genotypes of whorled sunflower react to induction of their axillary buds, regeneration in vitro, and then growth in the greenhouse.

 Specifically, we tested how concentration of a plant hormone important for lateral growth impacts the axillary bud activation.